cucumber/common/HACKING.md

 One the docker container has been started you will be entered into "interactive" mode inside the docker container.
 This allows you to run any command inside the container.

-It is important to note that as we are developing locally, the container does **not** contain any localised code from the cucumber repositories, is uses shared volumes.
-As such some of the state between your host OS and the docker OS **is** persisted - Things such as which gems/jars are installed on your local machine, for instance *is* persisted to the Docker container during runtime, but anything you install on the docker container during runtime *won't* be persisted to your local machine.
+It is important to note that as we are developing locally, the image does **not** contain any of the cucumber code from the cucumber repositories, it uses shared volumes.
+When the container starts, it mounts the local directory as a shared volume, allowing it to access files from your host OS.
+As such some of the state between your host OS and the docker image being run **is** persisted to your host OS.
+These could be things such as compiled code, downloaded packages and any files that have been written during the build.

 ### Adding a new subrepo